20 Must-Have TRAVEL Apps for Switzerland

-This is such a comprehensive app that will help you tremendously with both planning your trip and getting around when you're there.
+This is such a comprehensive travel app for traveling around Switzerland and will help you tremendously with both planning your trip and getting around when you're there.

 It has all the maps you'll require, accompanied by 500 highlights of things to see and do.
 It has direct access to the SBB (rail) timetables, discount coupons on trips tours and restaurants. and offline access to emergency information.
 It's a must-have if you're going to Switzerland!